MSc in Translational Health Sciences

 - Registered Nurse

 I am a qualitative researcher in the IRIHS team.
-Currently I am researching public and patient involvement and engagement (PPIE) in the Oxford BRCs and the PARADIGM project (Patients Active in Research and Dialogues for an Improved Generation of Medicines).
-This EU-wide Innovative Medicines Initiative project seeks to facilitate sustainable patient involvement across the cycle of medicines development in the EU.
+Currently I am working on the PACFiND project looking into services for people with Fibromyalgia and the RemotebyDefault project exploring patients' and healthcare professionals' experiences of consulting remotely due to the COVID-19 pandemic.
+I am also involved in an NIHR-funded project to develop nurses, midwives and allied health professionals' academic clinical careers in the Oxford Biomedical Research Centre (BRC).
+I have previously researched public and patient involvement and engagement (PPIE) in the Oxford BRCs and been part of the PARADIGM project (Patients Active in Research and Dialogues for an Improved Generation of Medicines).
+This EU-wide Innovative Medicines Initiative project seeks to facilitate sustainable patient involvement across the cycle of medicines development in the EU; our team developed the Monitoring and Evaluation Framework for patient engagement in medicines development.

-Previously I have enjoyed a varied clinical and teaching career including extensive experience of cancer and critical care nursing, leading nursing practice development and lecturing postgraduate health care students.
+Previously I have enjoyed a varied clinical and teaching career with extensive experience of cancer and critical care nursing, leading nursing practice development and lecturing postgraduate health care students.